turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_query.md

 AWS CloudTrail Lake lets you run SQL-based queries on your events.
 CloudTrail Lake converts existing events in row-based JSON format to Apache ORC format.
 ORC is a columnar storage format that is optimized for fast retrieval of data.

+**Important notes:**

+- The table returns queries from the past 7 days.
+- In order to get results older than seven days, you can include `creation_time` in a `where` clause.

 ## Examples

 ### Basic info